nkrgupta999/Bash-Scripting/README.md

 	- without prompt
 	- with prompt
 - Operator
-	- Airthmatic Operator
+	- Arithmetic Operator
 		- Using let keyword
-		- Using (()) symbol with airthmatic and expression operations
+		- Using the (( )) symbol with arithmetic and expression operations
-	- Comparision Operator
+	- Comparison Operator
-		-Equal to
+		- Equal to
 		- Greater than
 		- Greater than equal to
 		- Less than